 - constantly accruing bills simply to keep your house comfortably warm.

 A general rule to remember: if annual repair costs reach half of the present value of the heating system, it’s likely time to replace your furnace.

 2. Energy Efficiency

-Are your heating are a little more expensive than this time last year?
+Are your energy are a little more expensive than this time last year?
 That may be a sign that some part of your heater is weakening.
-Most companies can give you a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in determining if your heating unit is going out.
+Most companies can provide a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
+It may also be the first step in deciding if your heating unit is giving up.
 Older heating systems can be very inefficient, while newer products are much more efficient at heating your home.
 Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.

 3. Old Age

 Heating systems were never designed to last forever.
 Better, more efficient systems are coming out all the time.
 But how long should your heating unit last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old furnaces operate at an efficiency of just 65 percent or poorer!
 A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your bank account.